Ghaderi98/SMA/README.md

 # SMA
-Bu and Sell by simple moving average for stock market
+Buy and Sell by simple moving average for stock market